kwonus/Quelle/Quelle-AVX.md

 - **FULL** macros that save the search expression and the settings & filters
 - **PARTIAL** macros that save only settings & filters

 Full-macros are defined with the dollar sign ($); partial macros are defined with the (#).
-A full macro can be demoted to a partial macro by using a # instead of $ upon its invocation.
-Partial macros cannot be promoted to full macros.
 Partial macros are useful, as they provide more liberal utilization of previously labelled statements.
 Quelle search syntax allows only a single search expression: this limits the application of full macros. partial-macro invocations are not restricted in that manner.
+Full macro can be demoted to a partial macro by using a # instead of $ upon invocation.
+Partial macros can be promoted to full macros, by redefining adding a search expression and redefining the macro.

 In this section, we will examine Quelle syntax, and how macros can be used to label statements for subsequent invocation.
 By applying a label to a statement, a shorthand mechanism is created for subsequent invocation.
 This gives rise to two new definitions: